 To help eliminate confusion between warp and weft assembly, the Available Sections title is red for Weft Assembly and green for Warp Assembly.

-There can be one group for your design, or multiple groups as needed.
+You can elect to have only one group for your design, or multiple groups as needed.
 Sections are dragged into groups in the desired order.
 Sections may be reused in multiple positons within groups.
 Both sections and groups may be repeated more than once.

 First create a group by clicking Add Group.
 The group will be added where you "drop it".
 It's easy to reorder a groups by changing the order number.